Colored Coins

-Colored Coins is an open-source protocol built on the Bitcoin 2.0 that allows users to represent and manipulate immutable digital resources on top of Bitcoin transactions.
+Colored Coins is an open-source protocol that allows users to represent and manipulate immutable digital resources on top of Bitcoin transactions.
 They are a class of methods for representing and maintaining real-world assets on the Bitcoin blockchain, which may be used to establish asset ownership.
 Colored coins are bitcoins with a mark on them that specifies what they may be used for.
-Colored coins are also considered the initial step toward NFTs built on top of the Bitcoin network.
+Colored coins have also been considered a precursor to NFTs.

-Although bitcoins are fungible, they can be marked to be distinguished from other bitcoins.
+Although bitcoins are fungible on the protocol level, they can be marked to be distinguished from other bitcoins.
 These marked coins have specific features that correspond to physical assets like vehicles and stocks, and owners may use them to establish their ownership of physical assets.
 Colored coins aim to lower transaction costs and complexity so that an asset's owner may transfer ownership as quickly as a Bitcoin transaction.

-Colored coins are commonly referred to as metacoins because this imaginative coloring is the addition of metadata.
+Colored coins are commonly referred to as meta coins because this imaginative coloring is the addition of metadata.
 This enables a portion of a digital representation of a physical item to be encoded into a Bitcoin address.
 The value of the colored coins is independent of the current prices of the bitcoin; instead, it is determined by the value of the underlying actual asset/service and the issuer's desire and capacity to redeem the colored coins in return for the equivalent actual asset or service.

 History

 Colored coins arose due to the necessity to generate new tokens and move assets on the Bitcoin network.
 These tokens can be used to represent any asset in the world, including equities, commodities, real estate, fiat currency, and even other cryptocurrencies.

 Yoni Assia, the CEO of eToro, was the first to suggest Colored coins in an article published on March 27, 2012.
 In the article titled bitcoin 2.X (aka Colored bitcoin), Assia claimed that the initial specifications that bitcoins transmitted using the "Genesis Transaction" protocol are recognizable, distinctive, and trackable on the ledger.
 The idea was growing, and on forums such as Bitcointalk, the concept of colored coins started to take form and gain traction.
 This culminated in Meni Rosenfeld releasing a whitepaper detailing the colored currencies on December 4, 2012.

-The next year, in 2013, Assia collaborated with Buterin and two others, Lior Hakim and Meni Rosenfeld, to write Color Coins — BitcoinX, which explored the potential possibilities of colored coins.
+The next year, in 2013, Assia collaborated with Buterin and five others, Lior Hakim, and Meni Rosenfeld, Amos Meiri, Alex Mizrahi and Rotem Lev to write Color Coins — BitcoinX, which explored the potential possibilities of colored coins.

+In 2013, the New Scientist magazine first acknowledged Colored Coins where Meiri describes for the first time the actual issuance of a share or a gold bar on the blockchain.
+In 2014, Colu was the first company to raise venture capital money to develop the Colored Coins protocol.